Guide last updated on 16 November 2022.

 Your BSD system must support Kernel Mode Setting for your graphics device (most of them do nowadays).
 The reasons will become apparent, as you read this article.

-On x86 platforms, libreboot/libreboot both provide the choice of GNU GRUB and/or SeaBIOS payload.
+On x86 platforms, Libreboot provides the choice of GRUB and/or SeaBIOS payload.
 GRUB can technically boot BSD kernels, but the code is poorly maintained and unreliable for this use-case scenario; on BIOS systems, GRUB can chainload BSD bootloaders, but on bare metal (as coreboot payload), GRUB can only chainload other coreboot payloads or boot Linux/BSD kernels directly (but direct booting is only really reliable for Linux, in GRUB).

 It is recommended that you boot in text mode, with SeaBIOS.
 You can literally just follow the official installation guides for your BSD system, whether it be FreeBSD, OpenBSD or others.